 I also strongly support children's and youth ministry, and will look for ways in any congregation I serve to be present with children, teens, and parents throughout their experience of church life.
 That said, I find that I most effectively can support RE and family ministry by entrusting a competent and committed religious educator to accomplish the work effectively, while offering support and advice when needed, according to the church's broader ministry goals.

-Speaking with congregants after worship
+Speaking with a congregant after worship

 Olympia UU Congregation

-In both these modes of leadership, I strive to remain engaged, emotionally and spiritually present with those I'm leading, without getting caught up in the anxieties or worries of those feeling overwhelmed.
+Pastoral care is one of the aspects of ministry where the importance of shared ministry comes most clearly into focus.
+In my work as an interim minister, unlike in a longer-term ministry, it has been important that I NOT act as the primary pastoral caregiver; forming deep pastoral bonds with congregants is cruel for an intentionally short-term minister.
+Yet there are aspects of pastoral care best entrusted to the minister, particularly in working with people grieving - due to death of a loved one, divorce, relocation, etc. Frankly, one of my stronger motivations to return to settled or similar ministry is my increased longing to form deeper and broader pastoral relationships with congregants, to walk alongside people moving through changing phases of their own lives.I strive to remain engaged, emotionally and spiritually present with those I'm leading, without getting caught up in the anxieties or worries of those feeling overwhelmed.
 Maintaining this "non-anxious presence" is not easy for anyone, and even the best of us fall short from time to time.
-Promoting as much openness in communication as I can, helps; the majority of church conflicts I've experienced have involved miscommunication or lack of communication.
-Plus, I work to offer new insights to church leaders, with whom I work closely, that can open new ways of considering and resolving issues that face the lay and ministerial leadership alike.
+Plus, I work to offer new insights to church leaders, beside whom I serve closely, that can open new ways of considering and resolving issues that face the lay and ministerial leadership alike.